-As more and more research indicates, inflammation in the body is a silent-but-deadly problem that undermines arterial health.
-In fact, I’m a firm believer that inflammation is the core cause of heart disease.
+As more and more research indicates, blood inflammation in the body is a silent-but-deadly problem that undermines arterial health.
+In fact, I’m a firm believer that blood inflammation is the core cause of heart disease.
 That’s why the blood tests I order for patients go way beyond the traditional blood work done by most cardiologists.
 To more accurately predict heart disease risk, I believe it is necessary to test blood for markers of inflammation, which include:

 - C-Reactive Protein (CRP)

 C-reactive protein (CRP) is a marker for blood inflammation and heart disease risk that is directly associated with overall heart and cardiovascular health.
 In multiple studies, CRP has been identified as a potent predictor of future cardiovascular health—and, in my opinion, one that is far more reliable than elevated cholesterol levels.

 Biological characteristics that are associated with high CRP levels include infections, high blood sugar, excess weight, and hypercoagulability of blood (sticky blood).

 Fortunately, there is a simple test that your doctor can conduct to find out how much CRP is in your blood.
 Just make sure they use the high sensitivity CRP blood test (hs-CRP).
 This test doesn’t take much time; typically, blood is drawn from a vein located either on the forearm or from inside your elbow, then the blood is analyzed in several tests to determine the level of CRP present.

 My Sinatra Smart Zone recommendation for an optimal CRP level is less than 0.8 mg/dL.